 Staying Safe on Wildlife Viewing Activities

-Your safari guide will ensure your safety at all times.
-Always follow your guide’s instructions.
-Also remember that all animals in parks and reserves are wild – always keep your distance.
+Your safari guide will look after your safety.
+Always follow their instructions.
+Also remember that all animals in parks and reserves are wild and you should keep your distance.
 When on a self-drive safari, only leave your car in designated areas where it is safe to do so.
 For additional tips:

 Staying Safe in Cities & Towns

-Many big cities in the world have crime issues and that is also true of Mozambican cities such as Maputo and Beira.
-Most crime towards tourists is minor; petty theft is quite common.
+Many big cities in the world have crime issues and that is also true of Mozambican cities such as Maputo (the capital) and Beira (the second-largest city).
+Most crime toward tourists is minor.
+Petty theft is quite common.
 You will mostly be sheltered from these risks on guided tours.
-When venturing out in the city unguided, you can easily reduce being at risk by following simple safety precautions: get advice at your hotel before taking a walk in the city; don’t wear any jewelry and don’t carry any valuables; don’t walk after dark, rather take a taxi.
+When venturing out in the cities unguided, you should follow a few simple safety precautions: get advice at your hotel before taking a walk; don’t wear any jewelry or carry any valuables; and take a taxi after dark.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe